-The results of the Group for the year ended 31 December 2011 are set out in the consolidated income statement on page 22.
+The results of the Group for the year ended 31 December 2012 are is out in the consolidated income statement on page 26.

-An analysis of the performance of the Group for the year by principal activities are set out in note 6 to the financial statements.
+An analysis of the performance of the Group for the year by principal activities is set out in note 6 to the financial statements.

-A summary of the results and of the assets and liabilities of the Group for the last five financial years is set out on page 72.
+A summary of the results and of the assets and liabilities of the Group for the last five financial years is set out on page 76.